hngt/bania/README.md

 # Bania

-A minimalist [unit of alcohol] calculator, written in simple javascript and allowing for keeping the records.
-Uses no cookies and is in only single html file, thus, allowing for simple usage.
+A minimalist [unit of alcohol] calculator, written in simple JavaScript and allowing for keeping the records.
+Uses no cookies and is in only single HTML file, thus, allowing for simple usage.
 A minimalist design focused on responsive qualities makes it accessible on any device.

 Publicly available [here].